 The Tyumen region was ranked third in the National Investment Climate Rating among other Russian regions.
 The city of Moscow ranks first and the Republic of Tatarstan ranks second.
 The results of the rating were announced on June 7 at the St. Petersburg International Economic Forum.

 The rating is accessed on the basis of 44 indicators which form an index (max 400 points).
-All indicators are grouped into 4 groups: regulation environment, business institutions, infrastructure and resources, and small business support.
+All indicators are grouped into 4 groups: regulation environment, business institutions, infrastructure and resources, and level of support for small business.

-Prepared under the guidance of the leading business associations of the country, the National Rating reflects the opinion of businessmen and investors.
-Over 400 thousand representatives of the business community took part in preparation of the 2019 rating.
+Prepared under the guidance of the leading business associations of the country, the National Rating reflects the opinion of entrepreneurs and investors.
+Over 400 thousand representatives of the business community took part in preparation in 2019.

 Source: Press service of the Governor of the Tyumen region